St. Anthony Hall: Notes

+Membership

 Members of St. Anthony Hall call each other "Brother", "Sister", or "Sibling" according to individual preference.
 In 1961, the Yale chapter was the first fraternity on campus to admit a person of color.
 The University of North Carolina chapter was the first fraternity at its campus to admit African-American members in 1967, followed by the University of Mississippi chapter.
 In recent times, the fraternity's membership has become more multicultural.

 In 1969, the Yale chapter was the first to go coed, also becoming the first Yale society to accept women.
 Additional chapters subsequently turned coed, including Columbia University, MIT in 1969, the University of North Carolina in 1971, and Trinity College in 1985.
 Other chapters were reestablished as coed including, Brown University in 1983, Princeton University in 1986, and the University of Rochester in 2010.
-The University of Pennsylvania, the University of Mississippi and the University of Virginia chapters remain all-male.
+The University of Pennsylvania, the University of Mississippi, and the University of Virginia chapters remain all-male.

-In 2016, Town & Country included the Columbia University chapter of St. Anthony Hall in its list of the "six most exclusive clubs of the Ivey League".
+In 2016, Town & Country included the Columbia University chapter of St. Anthony Hall in its list of the "six most exclusive clubs of the Ivy League".